hyaghini/Kalman_Filter/README.md

 For an example of using KalmanFilter class take a look at the TestKalmanFilter.cpp

 The system in the example is the discretized version of a linear oscillator.

+###UnitTest:
+A Googletest was designed to test the class members of the Kalman filter.
+There are several options to test the private members of the class.

+A brief discussion about these methods can be found [here](PrivateMemberTest.md).